Onto-Med/concept-graphs/README.md

 ### `/clustering`
 ```
+# Name of the corpus; can be chosen freely (but acts as reference point between the different endpoint actions)
+corpus_name: default
 # The clustering algorithm to be used.
 One of {kmeans (default), kmeans-mb, affinity-prop}
 algorithm: kmeans
 # The downscale algorithm to be used (to effectively cluster the high-dimensional embeddings); only "umap" supported.